Social class in the United States: Upper class

 Both income growth and the decline in the progressivity of the tax code for the wealthy affect income, with the wealthiest earners seeing their effective tax rates decline.

 Same data as adjacent chart, but plotted on logarithmic scale to show absolute dollar amounts.

+In 2025, the wealthiest 1% of Americans owned nearly 50% of the stock market.
+The top 10% own 87.2%, and the bottom half owned 1.1%.

 The term upper class is applied to a wide array of elite groups existing in the United States of America.
 Because there is no defined lower threshold for the upper class it is difficult, if not outright impossible, to determine the exact number or percentage of American households that could be identified as being members of the upper-class(es).
 Most sociologists use the richest 1% of the population, but others use different benchmarks and characteristics.

 Income and wealth statistics may serve as a helpful guideline as they can be measured in a more objective manner.
 Members of the upper class control and own significant portions of corporate America, and may exercise indirect power through the investment of capital.
 The high salaries and the potential for amassing great wealth through stock options have greatly increased the power and visibility of the "corporate elite".